Our Team

 MA (2021)

-I have a BSc in Brain Sciences and Psychology.
-My MA thesis, in the Sagol school of Neuroscience, examined the cognitive underpinnings of programming.
-I showed how the ability to execute mentally pieces of code relies on working memory, and that it may also be used to improve working memory.
+After a BSc in Brain Sciences and Psychology I did my MA in the Sagol school of Neuroscience.
+My MA thesis examined the cognitive underpinnings of programming: I showed how the ability to execute mentally pieces of code relies on working memory, and that it may also be used to improve working memory.

 MA (2023)

 I am an English teacher, teaching all kinds of students - those who are ahead, those who are behind, and those with special needs.
-I decided to study for a master's degree in learning disorders in order to bridge students' academic gaps and gain confidence with positive mentoring.
+I joined the learning disorders MA program in order to bridge students' academic gaps and gain confidence with positive mentoring.
 My MA thesis examined how precisely short-term memory is involved in the comprehension of auditory verbal numbers.

 hadarklerman@gmail.comHadar Efodi-Klerman